aspose-3d/Aspose-3D-Reference-Tutorials/content/english/net/objects/convert-box-mesh-triangle-memory-layout/_index.md

 Congratulations!
 You've successfully learned how to convert a Box Mesh to a Triangle Mesh with Custom Memory Layout using Aspose.3D for .NET.
 This capability opens up a world of possibilities for creating more intricate 3D models in your applications.
 ## FAQs
 ### 1. Where can I find the Aspose.3D documentation?
-You can access the official documentation [here](https://reference.aspose.com/3d/net/).
+You can access the documentation [here](https://reference.aspose.com/3d/net/).
 ### 2. How can I download Aspose.3D for .NET?
 You can download Aspose.3D for .NET [here](https://releases.aspose.com/3d/net/).
 ### 3. Where can I purchase Aspose.3D?